-Non-infectious respiratory diseases are also common and are frequently due to hypersensitivities to allergens in the stable environment, for example inflammatory airway disease in younger horses and recurrent airway obstruction (RAO), also known as equine asthma or ‘heaves’, in older horses.
+Non-infectious respiratory diseases are also common and are frequently due to hypersensitivities to allergens in the stable environment, for example inflammatory airway disease in younger horses and equine asthma, previously known as recurrent airway obstruction (RAO), chronic obstructive pulmonary disorder (COPD) or ‘heaves’, in older horses.

 Equine respiratory diseases tend to cause similar clinical signs in the early stages which means that differentiation of specific problems can be initially difficult on clinical examination alone and laboratory tests are frequently required to reach a diagnosis.
 Differentiation on clinical grounds can even be difficult in the later stages of disease.
 Common clinical signs that occur with respiratory diseases are:

 - Nasal discharge

 Coughing is a specific sign of respiratory disease, but is not very sensitive.
 In other words, if a horse is coughing it has respiratory disease but a significant proportion of horses with respiratory disease do not cough, or cough only occasionally.

 Horses with infectious causes of respiratory disease may also show:

 - Fever (rectal temperature greater than 38.5C)

 - Loss of appetite or unwillingness to eat

 - Increase in size of lymph nodes (‘lymph glands’) around the head, especially between the mandibles and at the throat latch